 Dr. Ledbrooke first met Reverend Booth’s daughter in the summer of 1901 when she entrusted into his care following a serious accident sustained during a camping trip.
-Her recovery was slow, and for months she was the doctor regularly for treatments and evaluations.
+Her recovery was slow, and for months she saw the doctor regularly for treatments and evaluations.
 According to one newspaper account,

 “When Miss Booth was ill during the winter [Dr. Ledbrooke] had her under the influence of hypnotism during an operation performed on her for appendicitis.
 It seems that ever since that time she was more or less under his control.
 He saw her very often at her home in this city and was especially welcomed there by Rev. Booth as a warm friend and also as the family physician.”

 It would seem that an adulterous relationship developed between the married doctor and young woman, one that was quite unacceptable by the standards of the day and given the devoutly religious natures of both people.
 The doomed lovers could not bear to be apart, and yet each knew that divorce was not an option for Dr. Ledbrooke.
 And so they hatched a plan to find peace together in eternity.